-Namely, for all intents and purposes, the “keyboard” can function as a docking station that houses not only a keyboard and a touchpad but can also features such as a discrete GPU, extra batteries, and certain ports such as HDMI, USB Type A, and Thunderbolt 3.
+Namely, for all intents and purposes, the “keyboard” can function as a docking station that houses not only a keyboard and a touchpad but also features such as a discrete GPU, extra batteries, and certain ports that you wouldn’t usually see in a tablet, such as HDMI, USB Type A, and Thunderbolt 3.
 Of course, whether a detachable 2-in-1 actually offers all of these extras (if any) depends on the model in question.

 So, 2-in-1 laptops are certainly flexible, but how do they compare to regular notebook laptops and tablets?
 Are they ultimately worth getting?

 As it usually goes, a jack of all trades is a master of none, and the more versatile devices are usually lacking in certain areas that other, more specialized types of devices would be a better fit for.
 So, how do a 2-in-1 laptop, a regular notebook, and a tablet compare in that respect?

 First, let’s get tablets out of the way.
 They are very light and portable, and they are highly convenient and intuitive to use for casual tasks such as web browsing and viewing multimedia content, as well as for playing mobile games.
 Moreover, they also tend to have better battery life, seeing as they commonly feature simpler, more power-efficient ARM CPUs and high-capacity batteries.